dataGriff/SQLServerIndexes/ReadMe.md

 We get an index seek on our date dimension due to what we did in the previous section.

-We still however get a clustered indes scan on our fact with 18227 logical reads.
+We still however get a clustered index scan on our fact with 18227 logical reads.

-We shall add a nonclustered index for the datekey on the fact table by executing the below to see if that helps...
+We shall add a nonclustered index for the DateKey on the fact table by executing the below to see if that helps...

 ```sql
 USE [IndexDemo]